nmeri17/suphle-docs/src/docs/v1/modules/index.md

 }
 ```

 Other modules will reference this one using this interface.
-If in any of those references, an incompatible implementation is given, no exception will be thrown while building the application.
-However, when any of the consumers eventually trigger its hydration, as expected, a `Suphle\Exception\Explosives\Generic\InvalidImplementor` exception will be thrown.
+If in any of those references, an incompatible implementation is given, a `Suphle\Exception\Explosives\Generic\InvalidImplementor` exception will be thrown and prevent server build.

 ### Receiving module dependencies